 - Relative roles of public and private entities within the railroad industry.

 - The spectrum of railroad opportunities; railroads (freight and passenger), government, consultant, supplier, and education entities, to utilize in career goal development.

 - Navigating the transition to a new job and working with people from multiple generations and personalities.

-All AREMA Student Members are welcome, regardless of major, to become mentees.
+All AREMA Student Members, regardless of major, and early career AREMA Members are welcome to become mentees.

 All AREMA Members are eligible to become mentors.

 The official Mentor/Mentee relationship will be formally structured for 3 months with monthly calls.
 After that time, an informal mentoring relationship may continue as long as both parties agree or a new mentor can be assigned if desired.